-THCV is a cannabinoid, and while lesser-known than its more famous counterpart THC, it still holds a range of therapeutic potential that may just make it your new favorite cannabinoid.
+THCV is a cannabinoid but it’s not the same thing as THC.
+While lesser-known than its more famous counterpart, THCV holds a range of therapeutic potential that may just make it your new favorite cannabinoid.

 THCV, or tetrahydrocannabivarin, is a minor cannabinoid—meaning it is found in lower concentrations than the major cannabinoids THC and CBD.
 THCV can be found in cannabis and hemp plants where it can either be consumed in plant material or taken as an isolated extract, most commonly in oil form.